-The Communications Committee shall 1) plan at least one Employee Information Fair at which university employees can meet Council representatives and learn about Council activities, 2) plan a Town Hall Meeting with the university president, normally to be held in the fall, 3) work with Emory Report to publicize the Council and its activities, and 4) support other efforts to increase awareness throughout the university community of the Council's purpose and activities.
+The Communications Committee shall 1) plan at least one Employee Information Fair at which university employees can meet Council representatives and learn about Council activities, 2) plan a Town Hall Meeting with the university president, normally to be held in the spring, 3) work with Emory Report to publicize the Council and its activities, and 4) support other efforts to increase awareness throughout the university community of the Council's purpose and activities.

 Section 4.
 Special Issues Committee

 The Special Issues Committee shall consist of the President‐elect as chairperson and ad hoc subcommittees appointed by the Committee chair to address issues identified by the Council President, the Executive Committee, or the Council.
 Subcommittee members shall serve until their subcommittee has fulfilled its charge as determined by the Council.
 At such time they may be appointed to another subcommittee.

 The Hardship Fund Committee shall be responsible for creating awareness and soliciting donations for the Emory University Hardship Fund.

 Section 6.
 Committee of Past Presidents